Ireland Family Bike Tour: Cycling Connemara With Kids

 Green Marble Tours provided each of us a high-quality Stevens hybrid bicycle (one was even brand new).
 A hybrid bike is a useful blend of a mountain bike and road bike which allows you to navigate a wide range of riding conditions.

-They have a flat handlebar and upright seated position of a mountain bike but are lighter with have smaller, smoother tires.
-The combination of comfort and flexibility made them perfect for our Connemara tour.
+They have the flat handlebar and upright seated position of a mountain bike, but they’re lighter and have smaller, smoother tires.
+The combination of comfort and flexibility made them perfect for our family cycling tour in Connemara.

 Green Marble Tours has a wide variety of equipment for kids of all ages and capabilities, including kids’ bikes, trail-gators, tag-alongs and child-trailers.